starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 <!-- ============================================================ -->

 ## Syntax
+You could just use scss-lint instead of having to spell all these out, just say, lint early and often!

 - Use soft tabs with two spaces.
 - When grouping selectors, keep individual selectors to a single line.